Explainable AI: How to Build Next-Gen AI Models That You Can Trust | Webinar by Quantzig

-NEW YORK, July 21, 2022 /PRNewswire/ -- Quantzig, one of the world's foremost full-service advanced analytics and business intelligence solution providers, is organizing its latest webinar on "Explainable AI: How to Build Next-Gen AI Models That You Can Trust," on 6th and 7th September 2022, with the aim to help top Fortune 500 organizations design, build, and scale AI that is explainable and reliable – so that they can make their decisions with complete trust on the systems.
+NEW YORK, July 27, 2022 /PRNewswire/ -- Quantzig, one of the world's foremost full-service advanced analytics and business intelligence solution providers, is organizing its latest webinar on "Explainable AI: How to Build Next-Gen AI Models That You Can Trust," on 6th and 7th September 2022, with the aim to help top Fortune 500 organizations design, build, and scale reliable AI/ML-driven next-gen analytics programs – so that they can make their decisions with complete trust on the systems.

 Date | Time: 6th September 2022 | 10:30 AM PST